 - obtain access to the personal data held about them;

-- ask for incorrect, inaccurate or incomplete personal data to be corrected;
+- ask that incorrect, inaccurate, or incomplete personal data be corrected;

 - request that personal data be erased when it’s no longer needed or if processing it is unlawful;